vsivsi/meteor-job/README.md

 ```

 However, the retry mechanism in the above code seems pretty clunky...
 How do those failed messages get retried?
-This approach probably will probably be easier to manage.
+This approach probably will probably be easier to manage:

 ```js
 workers = Job.processJobs('jobQueue', 'jobType', { payload: 20 }, function (jobs, cb) {